About

 Liberty holds a Master of Science in Homeland Security Management) from University of Maryland Global Campus, received his Law Degree (JD) from Illinois Institute of Technology, Chicago Kent College of Law and received his Doctorate (DSc) in Civil Security Leadership, Management, and Policy from New Jersey City University.

 Liberty previously volunteered with the Brunswick County Sheriff’s Office and with the Southport Fire Department.
 He serves as a director on the boards of four 501 (c)(3) charitable organizations.
-He is a director on his Property Owners Association Board, and is a member of the Architectural Review Board.
+He has served as a director of his community’s Property Owners Association Board and was a member of the Architectural Review Committee.

 Liberty is a member of America’s largest Veteran Service Organization, the American Legion.
 He is an active member of Post 543 providing advice and guidance on numerous issues.